leandroinacio/daily-challenges/README.md

 # daily-challenges

-Each folder is a different challenged resolved.
+Each folder is a different challenge resolved.

 To run the scripts
 ```bash